An Explainable Deep-learning Model of Proton Auroras on Mars: Results

 For a given model output, SHAP value for each input is the contribution of the input to the difference between the model output and an expected model output for a set of reference inputs.
 The sum of SHAP values for all inputs, thus, adds up to the difference between the given model output and expectation value of the reference model output.
 Here, we use the training data inputs as a reference for calculating the SHAP values.
-Since we are interested in understanding the relationship between the inputs and the Ly-$\alpha$ enhancement during proton aurora, we consider mean SHAP values for the Ly-$\alpha$ intensities between altitudes 120 -- 150~km.
+Corresponding to a given set of input measurements, the SHAP values are obtained corresponding to the ${\rm Ly-\alpha}$ emission for each altitude bin in the output between 100 -- 200~km (see Appendix Figure~\ref{fig:shapsSplits}).
+Since we are interested in understanding the relationship between the inputs and the Ly-$\alpha$ enhancement during proton aurora, we consider mean SHAP values for the Ly-$\alpha$ intensities between altitudes 110 -- 150~km.
+The ${\rm Ly-\alpha}$ emissions at these altitudes also change due to changes in the neutral H background emission.
+However, the ANN model is explicitly trained to reconstruct the shape of the Ly-$\rm{\alpha}$ emission at the peak altitudes characteristic of proton auroras via the SSIM (Equation~\ref{eq:ssimloss}) and EM loss (Equation~\ref{eq:ssimloss}) functions.
+Therefore, the reported SHAPs are expected to capture the contributions of the inputs primarily for proton aurora related enhancements.
 SHAP values here are measured in kR, same as the intensities.
-Table~\ref{tab:shapGlobal} lists an average unsigned SHAP value for each group of input features over the training and validation data.
-As the table shows, TH:res meas. and co2uvd intensity profiles that serve as a proxy for the ${\rm CO_2}$ atmosphere contribute most to the model output on average, while the MS measurements contribute the least.
+Table~\ref{tab:shapGlobal} lists an average unsigned (absolute magnitude) SHAP value for each group of input features over the training and validation data.
+The unsigned SHAP values reflect magnitude of the contribution, and therefore importance, of the input feature towards the modeled Ly-${\rm alpha}$ peak altitude intensities.
+As the table shows, TH:rs geom. and co2uvd intensity profiles that serve as a proxy for the ${\rm CO_2}$ atmosphere (between the altitude range 130 -- 190~km considered here \citet{Deighan2018}) contribute most to the model output on average, while the MS and SW measurements contribute the least.
 In the following, we analyse SHAP values of important features from each input group in detail.